mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 ### Chapter 1: Entering the heart of the Buddha

-Suffering is the primary gateway to advancement.
+**Suffering** is the primary gateway to advancement.
+Buddha has said, "Because there is suffering in your heart, it is possible for you to enter my heart."

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk1NzAxNzYxMSwxMzgyMzI1OTY2XX0=
+eyJoaXN0b3J5IjpbMTgyMTcyMjI3OCwxMzgyMzI1OTY2XX0=
 -->